 Due to the reason above, on paper the late to party EOS M is not as exciting as some of the other firms’ offerings.
-However, choosing APS-C size sensor, excellent EF M lenses and seamless integration with Canon’s DSLR system, EOS M has its own selling points.
+However, choosing APS-C size sensor, excellent EF M lenses and seamless integration with Canon’s DSLR system, EOS M has always be on my radar.

 For casual snap, I’m happy with my HTC One XL.
 And my Canon EOS 40D DSLR still serves me right after five years.
 There was no strong attraction for me to adding a mirrorless system.
 It wasn’t until the following two events happened, i decided to take a serious look at EOS M again.

 1. I planned for a travel to Perth, west Australia.
 And I wanted a more relax trip.
 DSLR togather with the lenses are just a bit bulky.

 (Don’t be fooled by anyone who told you that a bit more exercises and a little more time in the gym would make your DSLR system lighter.
 Try yourself and judge.
 I finished seven full marathons in past years and could lift 100KGs weight.
 I don’t find DSLR with lenses light by any mean when on travel)